Canada tightens sanctions on Russia banks and individuals

-OTTAWA (Reuters) - Canada followed the U.S. and European Union on Wednesday by announcing more sanctions on Russian individuals and entities, including VTB Bank OAO, Russia’s second-largest bank by assets.
+OTTAWA, Aug 6 (Reuters) - Canada followed the U.S. and European Union on Wednesday by announcing more sanctions on Russian individuals and entities, including VTB Bank OAO , Russia’s second-largest bank by assets.

 In addition to VTB, Canada targeted Bank of Moscow and the Russian Agricultural Bank (Rosselkhozbank).
 The United States imposed sanctions on all three banks last Wednesday to punish Russia for its actions in Ukraine.